Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Independence of the filtered functors of the choices

-All the arrows in the diagram are homology equivalences.
-By Lemma \ref{lem1423} (2) we find that ${\rm Eval}_{u=1}$ in the first horizontal line is homotopy equivalent to ${\rm Eval}_{u=0}$ in the first horizontal line.
+All the arrows in the diagram are strong homotopy equivalences.
+By Lemma~\ref{lem1423}\,(2), we find that ${\rm Eval}_{u=1}$ in the first horizontal line is homotopic to ${\rm Eval}_{u=0}$ in the first horizontal line.
 The same holds for the third horizontal line.
+The composition